pingcap/docs-cn/develop/dev-guide-get-data-from-single-table.md

 ---
-title: Query data from a single table
+title: Query Data from a Single Table
 summary: This document describes how to query data from a single table in a database.
 ---

 <!-- markdownlint-disable MD029 -->

-# Query data from a single table
+# Query Data from a Single Table

 This document describes how to use SQL and various programming languages to query data from a single table in a database.